 When cutaneous lymphoma is found in the mouth, it often affects the gums, lips, and the roof of the mouth.
 In early stages, cutaneous lymphoma in the mouth is often mistaken for periodontal disease or gingivitis.

 Dogs with mediastinal lymphoma usually have difficulty breathing.
 The shortness of breath might be due to the presence of a large mass within the chest or an accumulation of fluid within the chest.
 Mediastinal lymphoma may also cause muffled heart sounds.

 Dogs affected by lymphoma may also show swelling of the face or front legs (edema) as well as increased thirst and urination.
 Lymphoma can also occur in the heart, eyes, central nervous system or bone.

-How is Lymphoma in Dogs Diagnosed?
+Diagnosis of Lymphoma in Dogs

 Canine lymphoma generally does not cause pain unless the bones are involved.
 It is diagnosed through a combination of diagnostic tests.
 These include blood tests, fine needle aspirates of the tumor, biopsies, X-rays, and ultrasounds.
 Which tests are performed depends on the location of the tumor.
 Generally, a complete blood count, chemistry panel, and urinalysis will also be recommended.

 It’s generally agreed that a biopsy is the best way to diagnose lymphoma.
 A biopsy is a minor surgical procedure that will remove a piece of lymph node from the dog.
 The most common methods for lymph node biopsy are tru-cut needle biopsy, incisional wedge biopsy, or removal of an entire lymph node (excisional biopsy).
 Biopsies have a higher success rate for giving an accurate diagnosis with a larger biopsy sample.